ravikrsngh/clerk_django/README.md

             })
 ```

 I have added all the functions mentioned in the [Clerk Backend SDK - User](https://clerk.com/docs/references/backend/user/get-user-list).
 You just need to use `user_id` instead of `userId`.
 Also in case of `verifyPassword`, just pass the `user_id` and `password` directly.
+In all the other functions you can pass the params as required and mentioned in the documentation.

 ```python
 res = cc.users.verifyPassword(user_id,password)